Back Surgery Minimally Invasive Frisco TX

 Expect some pain and discomfort after the procedure.
 You can take pain medicines to alleviate pain.
 Ask your doctor if there are OTC medications you shouldn’t take.

 Some spinal fluid may also leak from the incision, but don’t worry because this is normal.
-If the amount of spinal fluid increases, you should contact your doctor immediately.
+If the number of spinal fluid increases, you should contact your doctor immediately.
 Tell your doctor if you have pain that doesn’t go away, fever, trouble breathing, severe headache or other severe symptoms.

 Your doctor will tell you what to do after surgery, including how you should use your back.
 For instance, you may be required to wear a back brace after surgery and limit bending or lifting.
 Physical therapy may also be required to boost recovery time and strengthen the muscles around your spine.